Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - Quick Start
 - Phases — What Does Each Step Perform?
 - Template Infra: What is Changed and Why
-- mkisofs / ISO creation notes
+- mkisofs / ISO Creation Notes
 - Operational Recommendations
 - Troubleshooting (common cases)
 - Logs & Debugging